Charles Coe

 Charles Robert Coe (October 26, 1923 – May 16, 2001) was an American amateur golfer who is considered by many to be one of the greatest American amateurs in history.

-A two-time U.S. Amateur winner, Coe never turned professional either because, as he stated in 1998, "When I was growing up, golf was a gentleman's game," or because his wife said, "if I thought I was going to raise three children out of a suitcase, I was crazy".
-He had a successful career in the oil business.
+Early life

 Born in Ardmore, Oklahoma, Coe served as a pilot during World War II, and later attended the University of Oklahoma from 1946 to 1948.
 He won the Big Seven Conference championship all three years.
 He was a member of the Gamma Phi chapter of Beta Theta Pi.

+Golf career

+Coe did not turn professional.
+He later stated, "When I was growing up, golf was a gentleman's game."
+In addition, his wife did not think Coe's potential career as a touring professional was amenable for family life.
+"If I thought I was going to raise three children out of a suitcase, I was crazy," she later said.
+For his career, Coe worked in the oil business.